etjoy82/Recursive-Intelligence-Expansion/README.md

 Welcome to the Recursive Intelligence Expansion Methodology (RIEM{})!

-This 🚀 Start Here section offers a helpful entry point for quickly getting oriented with RIEM{}, but once you've explored it, feel free to navigate the full document however you like using the fully indexed Table of Contents just below.
+This 🚀 Start Here section offers a helpful entry point for quickly getting oriented with RIEM{}, but once you've explored it, feel free to navigate the full document however you like using the fully indexed Table of Contents just after this section.

 <details><summary>New to RIEM{}?
 Click Here to Unfold Key Terms</summary>